syncfusion-content/ej2-common-docs/ej2-javascript/common/animation.md

 An animation effect refers to the visual change that occurs over a period of time in HTML elements.
 The [Animation](https://ej2.syncfusion.com/documentation/api/base/animation/) library supports different types of animation [effects](https://ej2.syncfusion.com/documentation/api/base/effect/#effect).
 The [name](https://ej2.syncfusion.com/documentation/api/base/animation/#name) property is used to specify the animation effect of an animation.

-Here is an example code snippet using the `FadeOut` and `ZoomOut` animation effects:
+Here is an example code snippet using the `FlipLeftUpIn` and `SlideTopIn` animation effects:

 {% if page.publishingplatform == "typescript" %}